Athanasius Paulose: Metropolitans ordained by / with the assistance of Paulose Mar Athanasius

 Mar Diascoros later joined the newly formed Syro-Malankara Catholic Church.
 Augen Mar Thimotheos later left to join the dissident Malankara Orthodox Church.

-In 1945, due to his advancing age, Mar Athanasios requested additional help.
+In 1945, due to his advancing age, Mor Athanasios requested additional help.
 Fr.
 Geevarghese Vayaliparambil and Ramban Paulose Mulayirickal were elected and consecrated bishops Geevarghese Mar Gregorios Vayaliparambil and Mulayirickal Paulose Mar Severios by Patriarch Ignatius Aphrem I. Vayaliparambil Mar Gregorios served under Mar Athanasius in the Angamali diocese and Mar Severious was assigned to the Kochi diocese.

 In 1951 Abraham Mor Clemis was ordained to the Knanaya diocese, and in 1952, Paulose Mor Philoxenos was consecrated.

 He assumed the charge of the diocese just two weeks before the death of Mar Athanasios.